 In New Jersey, open durational alimony, in most circumstances, is reserved for marriages that last for at least twenty years.
 This form of spousal support will continue until such time as there is a change in circumstances warranting modification or termination of that spousal support obligation.
 For marriages less than twenty years, if there are exceptional circumstances, it may be an open durational case.

 What is limited duration alimony in New Jersey?

-An alimony support obligation that lasts for a defined period and is generally awarded in marriages that were shorter than twenty years in duration.
+A spousal support obligation that lasts for a defined period and is generally awarded in marriages that were shorter than twenty years in duration.
 While the amount of a limited duration alimony obligation is always subject to change, the duration of a limited duration alimony obligation is generally not subject to change and is for a set number of years.

-What is pendente lite alimony?
+What is pendente lite support?

 Pendente lite support, otherwise referred to as temporary or interim support, is a form of support that is awarded early on in divorce litigation and is meant to cover the expenditures of the parties pending the litigation and until such time as the Court can give the matter a full review.

 What is rehabilitative alimony?